gnois/losty/README.md

 * Switching to a context table is easy for Losty; just append keys to the request (q) or response (r) table.
 But the reverse is not.

+### Request Table
+Inside handlers, the passed in request table is a thin wrapper for ngx.var and ngx.req, from which all properties are accessible.

 ### Response Table

-Inside handlers, the response table is a thin helper used to set HTTP headers and cookies, and wraps `ngx.status`.
+Inside handlers, the passed in response table is a thin helper used to set HTTP headers and cookies, and wraps `ngx.status`.
 Setting `ngx.status` directly also works as expected.
 ```
 r.headers[Name] = value
 r.status = 201